legenduzair/epic-expeditions/README.md

 When designing the website, I had carefully chosen two complimentary fonts from [Google Fonts](https://fonts.google.com/); 'Quicksand' and 'Source Sans Pro'.
 It is important that the text on the website is clear & easy for users to read and is not too unappealing to the human eye.
 The letters are spaced out correctly and the style of the font fits the scheme of the website; Travelling.

 ### Images
-All images used for developing the website are acquired from [Unsplash](https://unsplash.com/images/stock/royalty-free).
+All images used for developing the website are acquired from [Unsplash](https://unsplash.com/images/stock/royalty-free) and were uploaded into my code using [Cloudinary](https://cloudinary.com/).
 Images used to add test expedition reviews were acquired from my file explorer on my personal computer.

 ### Icons
 The main logo of the website and two weather icons (humidity and wind speed) were acquired from [Font Awesome](https://fontawesome.com/).
 The pressure weather icon was acquired from [Flat Icon](https://www.flaticon.com/).